lindenbaum/http2smtp/README.md

   Options passed to `cowboy`'s body read functions.
 Defaults to `length` and `read_length` set to 8MiB.

-* `{smtp_opts, Opts :: proplists:proplist()}`
+Additionally, you'll need the mandatory SMTP options (e.g. `relay`) that will be passed to the `gen_smtp`'s client send function.
+These can be directly (plain) embedded into the application environment of _http2smtp_.

-  Options passed to `gen_smtp`'s client send function.
-This option has no defaults and you'll need at least the `relay` option.
+The values for the `To` and `Cc` SMTP headers may be set per context or globally.

-Values for `To` and `Cc` headers.
-The values for these SMTP headers may be set per context or globally.
 E.g. if you have special mail destinations for the context `/custom` you could configure the application like to following:

 ```erlang
 [